hellstorm-software/Kult-Rising/artChangelog.md

 2.1.25
 - began redesigning SCP-173
-- finished sketch v.1 of Crimson King
+- finished sketch v.1 of the Crimson King

 ----------------------------------------------------------